Spine Event Engine is a framework for building cloud applications and transforming EventStorming into a working domain model code.

 a multi-tenant one requires a few lines of code.
 You don't have to introduce

 The story behind Spine

-Using existing CQRS/ES frameworks caused us to compromise on a number of things, including type safety, immutability, writing conversion code for inter-platform communications, etc. So in June 2015 we decided to build a tool for us and software developers like us.
+Using existing CQRS/ES frameworks made us compromise on a number of things, including type safety, immutability, writing conversion code for inter-platform communications, and others.
+So in June 2015 we decided to build a tool both for us and software developers who may have the same issues.